Skip to main content

 1. 1Valid Philippine passport — must have at least 6 months of remaining validity from your planned date of arrival in Thailand.
 Ensure the passport is not damaged and the bio data page is clearly legible.
 If your passport is nearing expiry, renew it at the Philippine Consulate in Dubai or the Philippine Embassy in Abu Dhabi before booking your trip.

-2. 2Confirmed return or onward flight — Thai immigration officers regularly ask to see proof that you have a flight departing Thailand within your 30-day exemption period.
+2. 2Confirmed return or onward flight — Thai immigration officers regularly ask to see proof that you have a flight departing Thailand within your exemption period (currently 60 days).
 Print your booking or have it readily accessible on your phone.
 A one-way ticket without a confirmed departure is a common reason travellers are questioned at the border.

 3. 3Proof of accommodation — a hotel booking confirmation, Airbnb reservation, or a letter from a friend or family member in Thailand confirming your stay.
 While not always checked, having this ready avoids delays if the officer asks for it.